All Episodes

 Media reports on the satellite leak last December indicated the Bush administration was concerned about public comments by Turbin, Rockefeller, and Wyden, and that the CIA had requested a Justice Department probe.

-And then of course we have Pat Leakey Leahy, who leaked intelligence about plans to hit Libya and was kicked off the Intelligence Committee for it.
+And then, of course, we have Pat Leakey Leahy, who leaked intelligence about plans to hit Libya and was kicked off the intelligence committee for it.

-So if these senators can't discuss these things, then I assume that they agree that uh this leak should be investigated.
+So if these senators can't discuss these things, then I assume that they agree that this leak should be investigated.

-Then the NSA leak that led to the New York Times story on Friday.
+The NSA leak that led to the New York Times story on Friday, we need to investigate it.

 Here's Rockefeller.